 Help With Fatigue

 Gentle supported back bends are a great help in reducing fatigue because they encourage the chest and the heart to open.
-The supta baddha konasana, a deeply restorative pose, helps improve respiration and circulation.
+The supta baddha konasana, a deeply restorative pose,

 Progesterone levels plunge, likely causing fatigue.